-1 Ethics and Code of Conduct 4
+1. Ethics and Code of Conduct 4

-2 Right and Duties of FIS SB & FK Judges 4
+2. Rights and Duties of FIS SB & FK Judges 4

-3 Rights and Duties of the Head Judge 5
+3. Rights and Duties of the Head Judge 5

-4. Organization 6
+4. Organisation 6

-5 Judges Licenses 7
+5. Judges Licences 7

-6 Judge Education and Training 8
+6. Judges Education and Training 9

-7 Judging Procedure 9
+7. Judging Procedure 10

-8 Judging Criteria 10
+8. Judging Criteria 10

 9 Judging System 17

 10 Recommended Point Range 20

-11 Deductions (Snowboard Only) 21
+12 Deduction (Snowboard Only) 21

-12 Steno Sheets / Memory Boards 23
+12. Steno Sheets / Memory Boards 22

-13 Judging Supplies and Materials 23
+13. Judging Supplies and Materials 23

-14 Checklist for headjudge 24
+14. Checklist for Head Judge 24

-15 Freeski and Snowboard Definitions and Terminology 26
+15. Freeski and Snowboard Definitions and Terminology 26

-16 Snowboarding trick Dictionary 27
+16. Snowboard Basic Dictionary 27

-17 Freeski Basic Trick Dictionary 39
+17. Freeski Basic Trick Dictionary 39

-1 Ethics and Code of Conduct
+1. Ethics and Code of Conduct

-- A judge shall score and rank each competitor fairly, without bias, without regard to past impressions and without regard to the competitor's national affiliation, race, gender or sponsor. - A qualified judge will never favor or discredit a competitor for his or her personal preferences or affiliations to the judge himself or other people/entities. - Judges must always aim to give the fairest evaluation of each Competitor based on the same criteria and same scale equally to all competitors. - A judge shall always conduct themselves in a professional manner at a competition. - All forms of harassment or bullying of any kind will not be tolerated and judges are to report any incidents to the head judge or proper authority if an incident occurs. - Judges shall work as a team and recognize that each judge has an equal right to their opinion. - A judge must always accept criticism calmly and maintain his/her composure. - A judge shall not predict outcomes in advance or take part in betting's which concerned the competition he is part of the judge panel. - Judges shall not argue with other judges or Head Judge in front of competitors, officials or event organizers. - Judges shall not relay information to an individual competitor or team before the competition.
-Discussions between judges about the course, potential runs, and level of competition witnessed during training sessions are to stay confidential among the judges. - A judge must not act as a Team Leader, Coach (or Assistant) or be payed staff of team or a national federation with responsibilities for teams at CoC, WSC, OWG, or YOG in the same season as selected as a member of the judge's panel for international competitions. - Not serve as television commentator nor engage in communication with the media, television, or others except through the headjudge of the Competition in which they are serving. - Questions regarding the course or tricks should be addressed at the Team Captains Meetings where all Nations and Competitors can receive the same information equally. - Judges shall not engage in inappropriate relationships or activities of a sexual nature with any competitors before or after the competition.
-Any judge found to be engaging in an inappropriate relationship with an competitor will be subject to review by the FIS SB & FK JAG and may result in suspension or loss of judge's license. - Judges may not consume drugs or alcohol before or during the contest.
-This includes excessive drinking the night before. - Smoking of any kind is not permitted in or around the judging booth. - If a Snowboard or Freeski judge does not follow these duties in all points, the license is subject to review by the FIS SB & FK JAG and may result in downgrade, suspension or loss of judge's license.
+- A judge shall score and rank each competitor fairly, without bias, without regard to past impressions and without regard to the competitor's national affiliation, race, gender or sponsor. - A qualified judge will never favor or discredit a competitor for his or her personal preferences or affiliations to the judge himself or other people/entities. - Judges must always aim to give the fairest evaluation of each Competitor based on the same criteria and same scale equally to all competitors. - A judge shall always conduct themselves in a professional manner at a competition. - All forms of harassment or bullying of any kind will not be tolerated and judges are to report any incidents to the Head Judge or proper authority if an incident occurs. - Judges shall work as a team and recognize that each judge has an equal right to their opinion. - A judge must always accept criticism calmly and maintain his/her composure. - A judge shall not predict outcomes in advance or take part in betting's which concerned the competition he is part of the judge panel. - Judges shall not argue with other judges or Head Judge in front of competitors, officials or event organisers. - Judges shall not relay information to an individual competitor or team before the competition. - Discussions between judges about the course, potential runs, and level of competition witnessed during training sessions are to stay confidential among the judges. - A judge must not act as a Team Leader, Coach (or Assistant) or be payed staff of team or a national federation with responsibilities for teams at CoC, WSC, OWG, or YOG in the same season as selected as a member of the judge's panel for international competitions. - A Judge may not serve as television commentator nor engage in communication with the media, television, or others except through the Head Judge of the Competition in which they are serving. - Questions regarding the course or tricks should be addressed at the Team Captains Meetings where all Nations and Competitors can receive the same information equally. - Judges shall not engage in inappropriate relationships or activities of a sexual nature with any competitors before or after the competition.
+Any judge found to be engaging in an inappropriate relationship with an competitor will be subject to review by the FIS SB & FK JAG and may result in suspension or loss of judge's licence. - Judges may not consume drugs or alcohol before or during the contest.
+This includes excessive drinking the night before competition. - Smoking of any kind is not permitted in or around the judging booth. - If a Snowboard or Freeski judge does not follow these duties in all points, the licence is subject to review by the FIS SB & FK JAG and may result in downgrade, suspension or loss of judge's licence.

-2 Right and Duties of FIS SB & FK Judges
+2. Rights and Duties of FIS SB & FK Judges